uclaacm/studio-creative-tutorials/ShaderGraph/README.md

 Since Shader Graph is not compatible with Unity's built-in render pipeline, we will need to install one of Unity's scriptable render pipeline.
 For this tutorial, we will be using the Universal Render Pipeline, or URP.
 To install this package, open the Package Manager by going to `Window → Package Manager`, then find and install the `Universal RP` package in the Unity registry.

+The Universal RP package actually includes the Shader Graph package as a dependency, so installing it will also automatically install Shader Graph as well.
+However, before we can start using Shader Graph, we need to configure the project's settings to use URP instead of the built-in pipeline.
+First, in your project right click and select: `Create → Rendering → Universal Render Pipeline → Pipeline Asset (Forward Renderer)`.
+This should create a `UniversalRenderPipelineAsset` and a `UniversalRenderPipelineAsset_Renderer`.

 ---

 ## Additional Resources